truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 ## Web Interface Access
 TrueNAS automatically creates several ways to access the UI, but you might need to adjust the default settings for your network environment.

-By default, a fresh install of TrueNAS SCALE provides a default address for logging in to the web interface.
+By default, a fresh install of TrueNAS provides a default address for logging in to the web interface.
 To view the web interface IP address or reconfigure web interface access, either connect a monitor and keyboard to your TrueNAS system or connect with IPMI for out-of-band system management.

 When powering on a TrueNAS system, the system attempts to connect to a DHCP server from all live interfaces to access the web UI.